 late 12c., "olive oil," from Anglo-French and Old North French olie, from Old French oile, uile "oil" (12c., Modern French huile), from Latin oleum "oil, olive oil" (source of Spanish, Italian olio), from Greek elaion "olive tree," from elaia (see olive).

-"to smear or rub with oil or ointment," mid-15c., from oil (n.).
+"to smear or rub with oil or ointment," mid-15c., oilen, from oil (n.).
+Later especially "to lubricate (machinery)."
 Related: Oiled; oiling.
 An Old English verb in this sense was besmyrian.